Module tf.about.browser

 All platforms

-The corpus data will be downloaded automatically, and be loaded into text-fabric.
+The corpus data will be downloaded automatically, and be loaded into TF.
 Then your browser will open and load the search interface.
 There you'll find links to further help.

 More data